joel-costigliola/open-source-presentation/PITCHME.md

 ## What is AssertJ?

-- java fluent assertions library
+- java fluent assertion library
 - provide assertions for 50+ types: String, List, ...
 - discover assertions with IDE code completion